Get Help With Your Body Peircing or Tattoo Claims for Compensation

 Tattoo Claims: Health and safety of the tatoo studio

 The studio environment must be scrupulously clean and all equipment must be kept sterile to avoid the risk of contamination.

 Similar health and safety requirements apply to tattooist and their studios.
 The main risks of something going wrong are from allergy – especially to primarily colour dyes – and infection.
 Less likely but more serious is the risk of blood borne diseases from contaminated equipment.
 There is also the possibility of bumps called granulomas forming under the tattooed skin or keloids from scar tissue.

-Most studios will carry public liability insurance to cover accident or injury claims, so that when the claim is brought the insurers will investigate and pay out any successful claim, irrespective of the status of the business.
+Most studios will carry public liability insurance to cover accident or injury claims, so that when the tattoo claims brought the insurers will investigate and pay out any successful tattoo claims, irrespective of the status of the business.
 So if the studio ceases trading or goes into liquidation that does not necessary mean the end of the claim.

 How we can help